-6.1 Operators of single-engine turbine-powered aeroplanes carrying out operations at night and/or in IMC should make an assessment of route limitations over water.
+6.1 The AOC holders of single-engine turbine-powered aeroplanes carrying out operations at night and/or in IMC should make an assessment of route limitations over water.
 The distance that the aeroplane may be operated from a land mass suitable for a safe forced landing should be determined.